 The USA has more winning roses than any other country, Ireland included!
 This year’s New York Rose will be hoping to push her city into the record books.
 A win would equal Dublin’s all-time best of 5.
 Chicago and Boston are next highest with 2 each, while Toronto, Pennsylvania, Miami, Holyoke and Texas all have 1 claiming the title of Rose of Tralee.

 8. Competition has gotten fierce

 In its first years, the competition was only open to women from Tralee, leaving entrants with a good shot at the title.
 Competition grew slowly.
 In the early 1960s, women from other parts of Kerry could enter.
 Since 1967, the competition has extended to include any woman of Irish birth or ancestry (under the age of 28!).
 While the first Roses only had to compete against local women, competition now includes women of Irish ancestry from all over the world.
 With a global population of 80 million people celebrating Irish heritage, that leaves a lot of competition fighting it out for the crown.

 8. James Brown headlined the Rose of Tralee

 Backing up its claim to be “more than a beauty pageant”, the Rose of Tralee has hosted record-breaking superstars from the world of music.
-Top pick must go to soul legend James Brown who brought funk to the town’s Denny Street in 1999.
+A top pick must go to soul legend James Brown who brought funk to the town’s Denny Street in 1999.